Ghelder/holbertonschool-low_level_programming/variables_if_else_while/README.md

 # C - Variables, if, else, while
 ## 0. Generates a random number and prints a message.
 ## 1. Prints a random number, according to your conditions.
+## 2. Prints the alphabet, with line breaks.